Datingcreated: ; modified:

 5 days after that night, the girl that dumped me during my several days-long mental breakdown suggested we get a coffee and told me that everybody knows that K. is a whore.

-11 days after that night, being sure that the only reason all of this could be happening is all of my exes realizing that this is their last chance, I proposed to K., without even seeing her naked.
+Being sure that the only reason all of this could be happening is all of my exes telepathically realizing that this is their last chance, I proposed to K., without even seeing her naked.
 We were married two months later and she edits all of my essays now.

 Just kidding.
 Remember that friend who told me that 9 girls who hate me is enough?
-Well, when he realized that K. and I were dating, he immediately saw where this was going.
+Well, when he realized that K. and I were dating, knowing everything about my past, he immediately saw where this was going.
 Being a friend of K. as well, he basically told her this entire story I’m now telling you, but with even more colorful details thrown in.

 My last message to K. read “you are not going to talk to me about this, are you?”.
 I’ve been sitting in my room playing videogames and writing stories about Tinder ever since.
 She never found the time to reply.